galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

     - Set hostname: `hostnamectl set-hostname mspVM1`
 4. Repeat step1-3 for `mspVM2`, make sure setting hostname with `mspVM2`.

+Now, you have three machine ready to configure Forms and Reports: **adminVM**, **mspVM1**, **mspVM2**.

 ## Create schemas using RCU

+You are required to create the schemas for the WebLogic domain.
+The following steps leverage XServer and RCU to create schemas on the Oracle database created previously.

 - Use the windowsXServer.
 - SSH to adminVM